History Coins

 Silver Gothic Large Buckle with D-Shaped Plaque, 5th Century AD

 Considered from the Merovingian period, this Gothic buckle has definite Roman styling and would have been worn by the higher status individual, possibly military due to its utilitarian rather than ornate design.
-There is one rivet left in place to the centre, sadly the others have corroded.
+There is one rivet left in place to the centre, sadly the others are missing.

 Grade: Fine+, from an American collector, previously from the Mansees collection formed in the 1950's.